 The html report comprises of all the adapters like comments, screenshots displayed and it also shows the bug(s) created.

-In this article, I discussed some current features for Exploratory Testing with Test Hub also commonly called as XT.
+In this article, I discussed some current features for Exploratory Testing (now called The Test & Feedback extension) with Test Hub also commonly called as XT.